alXanderE/project-null/README.md

 1. Connect to CPP wifi Eduroam
 2. Address to be given to judges at presentation
 3. You're ready to go!

+## Features to be added

+- Account logins
+-